Sustainability.

 A local resource.
 Social values

-We will engage in - and give positive power to the local community and local cultural heritage, local workplaces and local producers of food, services and experiences.
+We will engage in - and give positive power to - the local community and local cultural heritage, local jobs and local producers of food, services and experiences.